💭 😴 Dreaming about Oregon Wine Getaways 💭 😴

 Best wine getaway in Umpqua Valley AVA:

 CH Bailey House: Stay in the Brenner Suite, fully equipped with a kitchen and living room at this this historic house in the countryside, with Umpqua Valley AVA vineyards nearby.
-The Umpqua Valley’s wine growing history dates back to the 1880s when German immigrants who had worked for Beringer Bros., the oldest continuously operating vineyard in Napa, planted the first wine grape vineyard in the Valley.
+The Umpqua Valley’s wine growing history dates back to the 1880s when German immigrants who had worked for Beringer Bros., the oldest continuously operating California vineyard, planted the first wine grape vineyard here.
 It since continues to evolve.
 It is a sub-AVA of the Southern Oregon AVA.

 Best wine getaway in Rogue Valley AVA: